kyinmath/Super-Searcher/README.md

 "if" is the tag.

 &addthem is the previous basic block element, so that the addthem command will be run before the if command.
+If we had nullptr instead, then there would be no previous basic block element.

 get1 is tested, and since it's non-zero, the if statement will evaluate to true.
 Thus, the if statement will run the get2 AST, instead of the get3 AST.

+Finally, we call compile_AST on the last AST in the block.
+This outputs the IR and then runs the code.